 The Agency is involved in various claims and legal matters relating to its operations which have all been tendered to the Agency's liability insurer or are being defended by attorneys.
-The Agency does not believe that any of these matters will have a material impact on its June 30, 2022 financial statements.
-The Agency has no significant outstanding commitments at June 30, 2022 related to construction contracts.
+The Agency does not believe that any of these matters will have a material impact on its June 30, 2023, financial statements.
+The Agency has no significant outstanding commitments as of June 30, 2023, related to construction contracts.